Umang-Kumar/Blockchains/README.md

 This is a beginner friendly implementation of Blockchains in Python.

 # Module 1
-Creating a blockchain in Python using.
+Creates a blockchain in Python using Hashlib, Flask.
 User can mine a block, get the full chain and also check for validity of the chain.
   1. Deploy locally on your machine.
   2. User-friendly Postman could be used for GET and POST requests.